Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The cloud by day and the fire by night were symbolic of God's provision, protection, and guidance.
 Since the Israelites did not know where they were going, they had to rely on God to lead them in the right direction.
 Even with God's guidance, it took them forty years that ideally should have been an eleven-day journey.

 According to Numbers 9:1-23, the Israelites were required to stay put when the cloud rested over the tent during the day and the fire rested over the tent at night.

 "At the commandment of the Lord the children of Israel journeyed, and at the commandment of the Lord they encamped."
 (Numbers 9:18)

 Exodus 12:37-38 gives a vague number of those who wandered in the wilderness with Moses.
 According to those two verses, the Israelites numbered about six hundred thousand men on foot, besides women and children plus many non-Israelites and livestock.
-The non-Israelites included some Egyptians who left with the Israelites when they left Egypt.
+The non-Israelites included some Egyptians who went with the Israelites when they left Egypt.